-Did ‘Teen Mom 2’s Kailyn Lowry Accuse Her Baby Daddy Of Being A Deadbeat?
+Did ‘Teen Mom 2’s’ Kailyn Lowry Accuse Her Baby Daddy Of Being A Deadbeat?

 The reason many figured this tweet was about the father of her child is because she tweeted it not long after announcing that she was attending an ultrasound appointment.

 Kailyn Lowry has not revealed the sex of the baby publicly and has not stated if she knows it at this juncture.
-However, we do know that she won’t be naming the baby Michael, as she told a Twitter user that she would bestow the name on her newborn if it was a boy if it wasn’t one of the most common names out there.
+However, fans do know that she won’t be naming the baby Michael, as she told a Twitter user that she would bestow the name on her newborn if it wasn’t one of the most common names out there.

-The reality star turned author has written two bestselling books already and is on the road to penning a third tell-all.
-This book, she was, was written during her pregnancy and it promises fans to reveal some juicy baby-daddy drama.
+The reality star-turned-author has written two bestselling books already and is on the road to penning a third tell-all.
+This book was written during her pregnancy, and it promises to reveal some juicy baby-daddy drama.
 After fans read about everything that went down between the pair, they may just understand exactly why Kailyn Lowry has decided to keep him out of the picture for so long.

 Currently, Kailyn Lowry is not filming for her reality television show Teen Mom 2, as they are on a break.
-However, it will be very interesting to see if baby daddy drama will be revealed on a future season of the show.
-Fans will also likely be clamouring for him to make an appearance so that they can evaluate him themselves.
+However, it will be very interesting to see if any baby-daddy drama will be revealed on a future season of the show.
+Fans will also likely be clamoring for him to make an appearance so that they can evaluate him themselves.

-But it looks like fans will just have to wait and see what happens with Kailyn Lowry, her new baby and the big reveal in terms of his identity.
+But it looks like fans will just have to wait and see what happens with Kailyn Lowry, her new baby, and the big reveal in terms of his identity.

 [Featured Image by Jordan Strauss/Invision/AP Images]